dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

-Concentrating again on the block formats, all three produce format files that are close to an order of magnitude smaller that the original PCAP.
+Concentrating again on the block formats, all three produce format files that are close to an order of magnitude smaller that the original `test.pcap` file.
 CBOR produces the largest files and Avro the smallest, 20% smaller than CBOR.

-Once compression is taken into account, the size difference narrows.
-At medium compression (gzip), the size difference is 4%, and using strong compression Avro is the largest size and Protocol Buffers the smallest, 2% smaller than Avro, though CBOR and Protocol Buffers require more compression CPU.
+However, once compression is taken into account, the size difference narrows.
+At medium compression (with gzip), the size difference is 4%.
+Using strong compression (with xz) the difference reduces to 2%, with Avro the largest and Protocol Buffers the smallest, although CBOR and Protocol Buffers require slightly more compression CPU.

 The measurements presented above do not include data on the CPU required to generate the format files.
 Measurements indicate